-King bought the carriage house in 1923 and when he began redesigning it as a home for his family he heard that the William K. Vanderbilt Mansion, (next door to the Harriet Crocker Alexander estate), located at 5th Avenue and 52nd Street in Manhattan, the “Petit Chateau,” was being demolished.
-He was able to salvage a whopping 35 truckloads worth of architectural treasures.
-King incorporated many elements from this French chateau-style mansion designed and built by Richard Morris Hunt from 1879-82.
+King bought the carriage house in 1923 and when he began redesigning it as a home for his family he heard that the William K. Vanderbilt Mansion, located at 5th Avenue and 52nd Street in Manhattan, the “Petit Chateau,” was being demolished.
+He was able to salvage a full 35 truckloads worth of architectural treasures.
+King incorporated many elements from this French chateau-style mansion, which was designed and built by Richard Morris Hunt in 1879.
 He also salvaged parts from the Hudson steamship “The Mary Powell.”
 The front door of his fantastical wonderland came from St. Gabriel’s Church in New Rochelle.

 King named his hodgepodge, oddball masterpiece “Dolfincour.”
 Some of the Vanderbilt parts used at Dolfincour included, a two-story fireplace, a spiral staircase, a coffered wooden ceiling, and innumerable windows, beams, pillars, and marble handrails.
 Maritime ornaments included a stair railing from a Spanish galleon and five portholes.
 King had carillon bells cast in France and put them in the tower.
 The house’s curious collection of statuary included six stone angels, three gargoyles, four copper wolf heads and three lions.
 In the courtyard a fish pool drained into a smaller fish pool through a diving helmet.